Conference key agreement in a quantum network

 As one of the first multi-user quantum communication protocols with a network advantage, QCKA is now a very active research area.
-Protocols have been developed for measurement-device independent scenarios~\cite{ottaviani2019_cvCKA} and implementations with weak coherent states that might outperform N-photon GHZ state transmission~\cite{grasselli_wStateCKA_2019}.
+Protocols have been developed for measurement-device independent scenarios~\cite{ottaviani_modular_2019-1, Fu_2015} and implementations with weak coherent states that might outperform N-photon GHZ state transmission~\cite{grasselli_wStateCKA_2019, Cao_2021}.
+Loss-resilient encoding of GHZ states for QCKA using error correction methods have also been proposed~\cite{singkanipa2021}.
 Studies of QCKA have raised fundamental questions about the type of entanglement that is useful in multi-user quantum communication.
 It has been shown that genuine multi-partite entanglement is not strictly required for QCKA~\cite{carrara_genuine_2021}.
-Nonetheless, obtaining a non-zero conference key could be used as a witness for entanglement in a network ~\cite{carrara_genuine_2021}.
+Nonetheless, obtaining a non-zero conference key could be used as a witness for entanglement in a network~\cite{carrara_genuine_2021, Das_2021}.

-It will be important to explore other protocols that gain an advantage from multi-partite entanglement in quantum networks.
-One example is anonymous conference key agreement which enables a conference key to be distilled while hiding the identities of the participants~\cite{hahn2020,grasselli_robust_2021,de2022anonymous,thalacker2021anonymous}.
-A QCKA-based variant of this protocol has theoretically been shown to gain a significant advantage when using both GHZ states and Bell pairs~\cite{grasselli_robust_2021} compared to using Bell pairs alone~\cite{huang2022_anonymous}.
-Going beyond QCKA, quantum secret sharing~\cite{hillery1999} is a well-known multi-user cryptography task that has a provable network advantage using GHZ-state correlations in the continuous variable regime~\cite{walk2021}.
-A key question for these protocols is whether the required multi-party states can be obtained from an underlying network efficiently.
+It will be important to explore other network protocols that gain an advantage from multi-partite entanglement.
+One example is QCKA-based \emph{anonymous} conference key agreement which generates a conference key while hiding the identities of the participants~\cite{hahn2020,grasselli_secure_2022,de2022anonymous,thalacker2021anonymous}, theoretically achieving a significant advantage when using both GHZ states and Bell pairs~\cite{grasselli_secure_2022} compared to using Bell pairs alone~\cite{huang2022_anonymous}.
+Quantum secret sharing~\cite{walk2021} also gains a network advantage from GHZ states.
+Going beyond communication protocols, it has been shown that distributed sensing can benefit from multi-partite entanglement shared between measurement nodes~\cite{liu_distributed_2021}.
+A key question for these protocols is whether the required multi-party sub-graphs can be obtained from a network efficiently.
 For networks based on graph states this has been answered in the affirmative~\cite{hahn_quantum_2019} however generalisations to other resource states is an ongoing challenge~\cite{dahlberg_how_2020}.

 \textbf{Acknowledgements}

 This work was supported by the UK Engineering and Physical Sciences Research Council (Grant Nos.
 EP/T001011/1.).
 F Graffitti acknowledges studentship funding from EPSRC under Grant No. EP/L015110/1.
 F Graselli acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -390534769.